Bryan Reynolds Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA across all league pitching staffs (4.81).
+- The Mets have a 4.73 team ERA that ranks 26th among all league pitching staffs.

-- In his last time out on Sunday against the Toronto Blue Jays, the righty tossed 2 2/3 innings, allowing three earned runs while surrendering four hits.
+- In his most recent time out on Tuesday against the Atlanta Braves, the righty tossed five innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.